 Filing or trimming your gel nails will result in the gel nails being ruined.

 Even if they start to peel, the entire gel nail won’t easily peel away.
 This will leave you with what you’ve always wanted to avoid when using regular lacquer– chipped, uneven, wonky-looking polish.
+This is particularly true if you’ve over-cured your nails.

 If you are simply filing the gel nails to try to remove them forcefully, don’t do that.
 Please stop and consider doing the proper steps in removing gel nails.